Tuesday, January 22, 2019 - Friday, January 25, 2019

 B-6 Parents and Students:

 Be sure to look through your student’s white envelope!
-Inside you will find student work samples, several informational flyers, and your student’s chapter 6 science quizzes: they need these to help study for Tuesday’s science test!!
+Inside you will find student work samples and several informational flyers.
+Graded items include your student

 This week’s agenda included:Math